raeleus/skin-composer/README.md

 * raymond.ray3k (at) gmail.com

 ### Notes ###

+To run Skin Composer on OSX, download the .jar version of the app and run it via terminal with the following command: **java -jar -XstartOnFirstThread skin_composer.jar**

 Contributer RaimundWege has shared the following information for anyone who is working from source in Android Studio on Mac.